Sulguni

 Sulguni (სულგუნი, სულუგუნი sulguni, suluguni; სელეგინი selegini) is a brined Georgian cheese from the Samegrelo region.
 It has a sour, moderately salty flavor, a dimpled texture, and an elastic consistency; these attributes are the result of the process used, as is the source of its nickname "pickled cheese".
 Its color ranges from white to pale yellow.
-Sulguni is often deep-fried, which masks its odor.
+Suluguni is often deep-fried, which masks its odor.
 It is often served in wedges.
-Sulguni has been protected as a geographical indication by Georgia since 24 January 2012.
+Suluguni has been protected as a geographical indication by Georgia since 24 January 2012.

-A typical sulguni cheese is shaped as a flat disc, 2.5 to 3.5 centimeters thick.
+A typical Suluguni cheese is shaped as a flat disc, 2.5 to 3.5 centimeters thick.
 It weighs 0.5 to 1.5 kg and contains 50% water and between 1% and 5% salt.
 Dry fat content averages 45%.
-Sulguni is produced only of natural ingredients: normalized cow milk by clotting by rennet with pure cultures of lactic bacteria.
+Suluguni is produced only of natural ingredients: normalized cow milk by clotting by rennet with pure cultures of lactic bacteria.

 Etymology

 The name is etymologized as სელეგინი (selegini).

-A folk etymology posits that the name sulguni comes from two Georgian words: suli (which means "soul") and guli ("heart").
+A folk etymology posits that the name Suluguni comes from two Georgian words: suli (which means "soul") and guli ("heart").

 According to an alternative theory, the word is etymologized as Ossetic (Digor dialect) сулугун (sulugun) adding Georgian nominative formant i, where sulu means whey, and -gun means "made of".
 However, this version does not take into account the fact that initially this cheese was produced in Samegrelo region in the western Georgia, which doesn't border to other regions of Georgia where partially Ossetian language is used.
 At the same time, initially in Megrelian language the name sounds as selegin (sele - verb. "to knead", gin - cattle family (buffalos, cows) whose milk is used to produce the cheese).
 Kneading of the primary cheese is the key stage of the final cheese production process.
 These arguments contradict the etymologization on the basis of Ossetian sulu.
 It is assumed that selegin was transformed into suluguni as a result of migration of the name into Georgian and to Eastern and other regions of Georgia.